GooGee/laravel-builder/readme.md

 - go to `Migration` page, then click `►|` button to run `php artisan migrate`
 - select `Database` tab, then click `read DB tables` button, you will see a list of tables
 - select tables you want to import, then click `import selected tables` button
-- select a newly created Schema in sidebar, then click `▼` button to generate the Entity file
+- select a newly created Entity in sidebar, then click `▼` button to generate the Entity file
-- skip 3 Schemas (EmptySchema, ApiResponse, Paginator), they are not database talbes
+- skip 3 Entity (EmptyEntity, ApiResponse, Paginator), they are not database talbes
-- to ignore a Schema, add its name to the file `config/laravelbuilder.php`
+- to ignore an Entity, add its name to the file `config/laravelbuilder.php`

 ## how to generate migrations?

-- go to `Migration` page, then select a schema in sidebar
+- go to `Migration` page, then select an Entity in sidebar
 - click `▼` button to generate the Entity file
 - click `diff` button to generate a migration file
 - click `►|` button to run `php artisan migrate`